-Dr. James Dobson: Another study reported last year that the American Psychological Association showed that about three-quarters of all Americans experience financial stress at least some of the time.
-So it comes down to this.
+- Dr. James Dobson: Then in January, we're faced with a mountain of debt that can lead to all kinds of problems in the home.
 Too many of us are spending too freely.
-We're overspending, and we find ourselves stressed out by it.

-Roger Marsh:

-Well, that is very, very true, and Dr. Dobson, our guest today, here on the Family Talk program, does know something about that kind of stress.
+We're overspending, and we find ourselves stressed out by it. - Roger Marsh: Well, that is very, very true, and Dr. Dobson, our guest today here on the Family Talk program, does know something about that kind of stress.
 Mary Hunt started overspending when she was in college.
 And she eventually ended up with thousands of dollars of consumer debt, and this was before the days of online shopping, where you can spend huge amounts of money without even leaving the house.
 We're going to hear Mary's testimony now.
-And Doctor, I think that people will find her advice most valuable.

-I had the opportunity to interview Mary.
-And this was back in May of 1994, and the principles that she shared then are even older than that.
+And Doctor, I think that people will find her advice most valuable. - Dr. James Dobson: I had the opportunity to interview Mary.
+This was back in May of 1994, and the principles that she shared then are even older than that.
 They go all the way back to the Bible.
 Roger, people may not know this, but Jesus spoke more about money than any other topic.
-And there's something else about Mary's words and her perception that really will bang home for a lot of people who are listening to us today.
+And there's something else about Mary's words and her perception.
 She talks openly about her emotional struggle with overspending and how she was finally able to overcome that trap.

 Too often, overspending isn't just about getting a new possession or the other things we spend money on.
 It's about significance and self-worth, and Mary explores that in our conversation that we're about to hear.
-We called this program from "Spendaholic to Cheapskate" because that's the road Mary Hunt traveled.
-She offers many tips that, again, I think people will find helpful for getting out of the habit of overspending and developing a habit of living below your means.
+We called this program "From Spendaholic to Cheapskate" because that's the road Mary Hunt traveled.
+She offers many tips that again, I think people will find helpful for getting out of the habit of overspending and developing a habit of living below your means.